sijo-jose-accion/django-aws-template/README.md

 Make sure you change the password right away.
 It also creates django-allauth SocialApp records for Facebook, Google and Twitter (to avoid later errors).
 You will have to modify these records (from admin pages) with your own secret keys, or remove these social networks from the settings.

+For the production server, I recommend you do NOT let elastic beanstalk create the database, and instead manually create an RDS instance.
+This is not done by default in this template, but you can find several comments explaining how to configure a standa-alone RDS instance when ready.

 ### Testing